tmolteno/python-necpp/example/README.md

     python impedance_plot.py

 This shows that for short lengths, less than 10 percent of the signal makes it through.
-There is a local minimum that occurs around 1.9m for which around 30 percent of the signal makes it through.
+There is a local minimum (of approximately 0.3) that occurs around 1.1m for which around 70 percent of the signal makes it through.